OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_02_Reference_Tables.md

 #### R_RD_TYPE_CODE

+This table allows additional information to be included for any particular reading in the D_INT_TEMPORAL\* tables (using the RD_TYPE_CODE field).
+For example a water level reading with a code of *628* (i.e. *Water Level - Manual
+- Static*) can be further tagged with an RD_TYPE_CODE of *0* (i.e. *WL - MOE
+Well Record - Static*) indicating that the static reading came from the MOE Water Well database as opposed to some alternate source.
+Data loggers of varying make can also be identified using the RD_TYPE_CODE (e.g. code *59* is used to identify *Troll - Logger*).
+Additional codes could be used to refer to specific data loggers by type and serial number.
+This can be applied against any type of recording or measuring equipment.
+Climate data recording notes (e.g. *Climate - estimated, with snow cover*) and surface water notes also have specific records.

 #### R_REC_STATUS_CODE

+Allows any reading (or record) in a variety of tables to be tagged with additional information, mainly related to its review status or level of accuracy determination.
+These were originally applied to the D_INT_TEMPORAL\* tables but have been expanded to include other types of records including geology (D_LOC_GEOL_LAYER) and geologic picks (D_LOC_PICK).
+The contents of this table reflect this expansion of use.
+In general, a value of *100* or greater indicates an issue with a particular record that removes it from use.
+This is linked to all tables having a REC_STATUS_CODE field.

 #### R_REL_TYPE_CODE

+This table lists the various types of relations that can be specified between locations.
+This includes linking multiple borehole records to a *master* location (as applied, for example, to cluster wells from the MOE Water Well database), the association of documents and locations (where a borehole record, for example, would be contained within a report) as well as the linking of Permit to Take Water locations to their source (e.g. borehole) locations.

+This replaces the use of LOC_MASTER_LOC_ID in D_LOCATION as well as the D_PTTW_RELATED_SRC and D_DOCUMENT_ASSOCIATION tables.
+Each of these tables (and fields) were used in the previous version of the ORMGP database schema for linking locations and have now been dropped.

+This table is linked to D_LOC_RELATED through the REL_TYPE_CODE field.

 #### R_SAM_TYPE_CODE

+This table allows samples in D_INT_TEMPORAL_1A to be flagged with designations such as *Duplicate*, *Field Blank*, etc...
+A SAM_TYPE_CODE of *12* indicates a regular sample.
+This is related through SAM_TYPE_CODE in the D_INTERVAL_TEMPORAL 1A table.

 #### R_STATUS_CODE

+This table allows specification of the status of a location (or an interval).
+The codes herein were originally related to the MOE Water Well database status codes but these have been supplemented by records that clarify the location (or interval) status.
+In particular, specific active and inactive tags have been added for most location types found within the ORMGP database.
+This is linked to the D_LOC and D_INT tables through the STATUS_CODE field.

 #### R_TOWNSHIP_CODE

+Originally adapted from the MOE Water Well database, this table allows the linking of a location to a specific township found within the Province of Ontario.
+Note that this is generally only recorded for those locations using the MOE Water Well database as a source.
+In addition, township boundaries have changed over time and a spatial analysis would be more appropriate to determine the particular (current) township in which a location is found rather than making use of the values from this table.
+This is related through TOWNSHIP_CODE to D_LOC_ADDRESS.

 #### R_UNIT_ALIAS

+Though not as prevalent as having multiple parameter names for a single parameter, a single unit can also be referenced by multiple names.
+One name, however, should be used within the main database table (in this case, R_UNIT_CODE) to reduce errors associated with combining data from a variety of sources.

+Alternate unit names, then, have been stored within this table that link, through UNIT_CODE, to the representative unit name found in R_UNIT_CODE.
+The latter has been chosen to be the default name for the particular unit by the ORMGP.

 #### R_UNIT_CODE

+This table allows specification of all allowed *system* units within the ORMGP database.
+Only a single record corresponding to a particular unit (e.g.
+*mg/L*) should be present within this table (i.e. there should be no equivalent *milligram per litre* record).
+Similar to the R_RD_NAME_CODE and R_RD_NAME_ALIAS tables, an alias table (R_UNIT_ALIAS) for units is available to capture all variations (or descriptions) of a unit and indicate the default unit (and UNIT_CODE) to be used within the ORMGP database.

+This is linked to all tables where a UNIT_CODE field is present.
+This is mainly found in the D_INT_TEMPORAL\* tables.

 #### R_WATER_CLARITY_CODE

+This is adapted from the MOE Water Well database and indicates the state of the water extracted from a well during a pumping test.
+This is related to D_INT_PUMPTEST through the WATER_CLARITY_CODE field.

 #### R_WQ_STANDARD

+These are the Water Quality Standards as specified by various documents (see R_WQ_STANDARD_SOURCE for details).
+Each corresponds to a specifc RD_NAME_CODE (whhere it exists in R_RD_NAME_CODE) or a parameter description and is defined through values of:

+* MAC - Maximum Acceptable Concentration
+* IMAC - Interim Maximum Acceptable Concentration
+* AO - Aesthetic Objective
+* OG - Operational Guideline

+Units and unit codes are associated with each group.
+Note that the *DWS* in the field names refers to *drinking water standard*.

+Most field definitions are sourced from: Ontario Ministry of the Environment (2003) Technical Support Document for Ontario Drinking Water Standards, Objectives and Guidelines.
+June, 2003.

 #### R_WQ_STANDARD_SOURCE

+This contains the references from which the entries in R_WQ_STANDARD were taken.
+It is linked to the latter table through the DWS_SRC_CODE field.

 *Last Modified: 2025-05-28*